puzpuzpuz/blog/cl9tqgswl000109k21ls0htyj.md

 ok  	github.com/puzpuzpuz/xsync/v2	2.781s
 ```

-Both `Map` and `MapOf`, concurrent hash maps from [`xsync` library](https://github.com/puzpuzpuz/xsync), use `Counter` internally to track the current map size.
+Both `Map` and `MapOf`, concurrent hash maps from [`xsync` library](https://github.com/puzpuzpuz/xsync), use a variation of a striped counter internally to track the current map size.
 Naturally, they do a counter increment or decrement on each write operation, but read the counter value rarely when a resize happens.

 One more example of application of this trick is [`RBMutex`](https://github.com/puzpuzpuz/xsync#rbmutex), a reader biased reader/writer mutual exclusion lock that implements BRAVO algorithm.
 I'm leaving learning the internals of this one to the curious reader.